gearglow/ReptiliaWithATwist/The List.md

 The others agreed, and after lunch Elysia led them to a corridor on the seventh floor, stopping to pace in front of a tapestry of dancing trolls.

-_I need a place to plan an excursion to the Hogwarts Wardstone Room,_ she thought intently.
+_I need a place to plan an excursion to the Hogwarts Wardstone Chamber,_ she thought intently.

 When they all filed into the Room, they found something out of a spy movie, with the highlights being a large conference table holding a live scale model of what appeared to be maintenance access tunnels, a workbench with rune-carving supplies, and shelves full of reference books.
 There were also several blackboards on wheeled stands scattered about.